Newsletter

 Combined organization will strengthen global educational efforts across more than 30 countries.

-Second-grade students at an ORT afterschool club learn about Lego modelling.
+Second-grade students at an ORT afterschool club learn about Lego modeling.
 Credit: Courtesy of World ORT.

-Second-grade students at an ORT afterschool club learn about Lego modelling.
+Second-graders at an ORT afterschool club learn about LEGO modeling.
 Credit: Courtesy of World ORT.

 World ORT and ORT America have united, bringing together two organizations that have long shared a mission yet operated separately: one raised funds, the other developed programs.
 Now, both will operate under the leadership of CEO Dov Ben-Shimon with headquarters in New York and offices in London and Israel.
 The announcement marks a significant milestone for a cause that has remained focused on its mission.

-In 1880, Jewish life in Tsarist Russia was under siege.
+In 1880, Jewish life in tsarist Russia was under siege.
 Legal restrictions barred Jewish people from most professions, owning land and living freely outside the Pale of Settlement.
-When a group of Jewish leaders in St. Petersburg petitioned to establish an organization dedicated to teaching trades to impoverished Russian Jews, they were determined to improve their circumstances—they called it ORT.
+When a group of Jewish leaders in St. Petersburg petitioned to establish an organization dedicated to teaching trades to impoverished Russian Jews, they were determined to improve their circumstances and called it ORT.

 World ORT is positioned to deepen relationships with locally run schools, connect educators across borders and direct funding more strategically to where the need is greatest.
 The ambition is not to standardize.
 It is to strengthen.
 Every student in the World ORT network, wherever they are, should have access to the full strength of the network.

 “World ORT doesn’t just teach skills.
-We also share the joy of Jewish peoplehood, ensuring our students are both prepared for the future and proud of their identity.”
-Jon Levine, board chair, World ORT
+We also share the joy of Jewish peoplehood, ensuring our students are both prepared for the future and proud of their identity,” said Jon Levine, board chair of World ORT.

 World ORT’s impact spans 145 years, reaching more than 30 countries across five continents, with 80,000 students and 200,000 beneficiaries annually.